LukasFuchs/FDCSGm/DiffusionProblem/README.md

 # General Information

 &emsp;This directory contains several rountines to solve the diffusive part of the *temperature conservation equation* (1- and 2-D, steady state and time-dependent) using different numerical discretization methods.
-The routines are avaible in a dimensional or non-dimensional form (files ending with *Sc.m; see [*FDCSGm/ScaleParam*](https://github.com/LukasFuchs/FDCSGm/tree/main/ScaleParam) regarding the scaling; so far the 1-D routines are only availabe for a dimensional version!).
+The routines are avaible in a dimensional or non-dimensional form (files ending with *Sc.m; see [*FDCSGm/ScaleParam*](https://github.com/LukasFuchs/FDCSGm/tree/main/ScaleParam) regarding the scaling; so far the 1-D routines are only availabe in a dimensional version!).

 -------------

 ## Energy equation
-&emsp;The conservation of energy is a fundamental principle in physics and defines that the loss and generation of energy needs to be equal within a closed system.
-In terms of a geodynamical problem, energy can be described by the temperature, which is transported mainly through *conductive* and *convective* processes, such that a general energy equation is defined as followed (assuming only radioactive heat sources):
+&emsp;The conservation of energy is a fundamental principle in physics and defines that the loss and generation of energy needs to be equal.
+In terms of a geodynamical problem, energy can be described by temperature, which is transported mainly through *conductive* and *convective* processes, such that a general energy equation is defined as followed (assuming only radioactive heat sources):

 $(\frac{\partial E}{\partial t} + \overrightarrow{v} \cdot \nabla E) + \frac{\partial q_{i}}{\partial x_{i}} = \rho H$,&emsp;&emsp;&emsp;(1)